 The oft-overlooked Chokecherry is closely related to other wild cherries, and grows throughout Minnesota and most of the northern and western U.S. The trees bloom with drooping clusters of white flowers, which in time produce drooping clusters of small, dark-purple stone fruits.
 Those fruits are anything but sweet and thus no good for eating straight from the tree; their bitterness must later be overcome in the kitchen with the use of a good deal of sugar.

 To most, the leaves and fruit may resemble the Black Cherry (Prunus serotina), but there are a few ways to tell them apart.
 First, the size difference between the two trees is significant.
 The Black Cherry is a large tree, growing over 60 feet, while the Chokecherry is a small tree, usually only 10 or 15 feet in height.
-One can often find chokecherries on a spindly specimen whose trunk is an inch or two in diameter; black cherries are a fast-growing tree that quickly surpass that size and bear fruit that is mostly out of reach.
+One can often find chokecherries on a spindly specimen whose trunk is an inch or so in diameter; black cherries are a fast-growing tree that quickly surpass that size and bear fruit that is mostly out of reach.
 The second way to tell them apart is by the leaves: the Black Cherry’s leaves are narrower and more pointed (lanceolate) in comparison to the Chokecherry’s, whose leaves are more elliptical (if not obovate).
 The third way to know which fruit one is looking at is to consider what part of the season it is.
 Chokecherries seem to ripen first, while summer is still in full swing and black cherries are still green and developing.
 Black cherries seem to ripen a few weeks later, when a fall chill is creeping into the night air.
 It is difficult to be exact about the timing as it varies by latitude, and from year to year.